 See SSHRC’s Guidelines for Research-Creation Support Materials for more information.

 Funds requested from SSHRC (mandatory)

 Estimate the costs you are asking SSHRC to fund.
-All budget costs must conform to the rates and regulations of the applicant’s or project director’s institution or not-for-profit organization and take into account the Tri-Agency Guide on Financial Administration’s principles governing the appropriate use of funds.
+All budget costs must conform to the rates and regulations of the applicant’s or project director’s institution or not-for-profit organization, and take into account the Tri-Agency Guide on Financial Administration’s principles governing the appropriate use of funds.
 All costs must be justified in terms of the needs of the project, including costs for organizing and integrating team activities and for communicating results to audiences, stakeholders and the public.
-The budget will be adjudicated according to the appropriateness of the requested budget, and to the justification of other planned resources (e.g., time, human and financial), including cash and in-kind support already or to be secured from partner organizations.
+The budget will be reviewed according to the appropriateness of the requested budget, and to the justification of other planned resources (e.g., time, human and financial), including cash and in-kind support already or to be secured from partner organizations.

-- Committees may consider failing a project on the Feasibility criterion if they determine that 30% or more of the overall budget request is insufficiently justified and/or not appropriate to the proposed objectives or outcomes of the project.
+- Committees could consider failing a project on the Feasibility criterion if they determine that 30% or more of the overall budget request is insufficiently justified and/or not appropriate to the proposed objectives or outcomes of the project.

 - Committees will use the principle of minimum essential funding to guide their budget discussions.

-- Committees may recommend budget reductions when they determine the request is inadequately justified and/or not appropriate as described above, and where they judge that savings could be achieved without jeopardizing the project objectives.
+- Committees might recommend budget reductions when they determine the request is inadequately justified and/or not appropriate as described above, and where they judge that savings could be achieved without jeopardizing the project objectives.

 Enter amounts rounded to the nearest dollar without any spaces or commas (e.g., 2000).
 For blank entries, leave in the “0” value.

 For each of the categories below, enter the number of students and non-students you plan to hire, whether as salaried employees or as recipients of stipends.